ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 "And what exactly did I interrupt?"
 Cat presses, waving her spoon at him after setting her tea on the tea-table,

 Maybe this isn't just a boyish stake or claim or point to make at all.
 Maybe he's just tired of being invisible.
 Tired of being the person people only acknowledge when they need something.
 A signet to exploit, a convenient body to fill a role.
 The realization settles over her like cold water: he wants to show them he was finally picked.
 Not recruited.
 Not utilized.
 Not tolerated.

 Chosen.

 Heat floods her cheeks because Gods, she should have seen it sooner.
-Every time he'd pulled her close in public, every casual touch, every unguarded smile.
-That wasn't being possessive or showing off.
+Every time he'd shown up unnecessarily early for her training, every casual touch, every unguarded smile.
+That wasn't being testy or showing off.
 The bond pulses between them, carrying that shock of loneliness she'd felt moments ago, and suddenly his intensity makes perfect sense.

-The way he'd trembled when she accepted the bond.
+The way he'd trembled when she accepted the bond is no longer excitement to her, it feels more like his reaction to acceptance, it was his version of receiving closure.

 He's not overwhelming or too much, she told him that.
+She told him she wanted him.

+And she fucking does.

 "Sex.
 You interrupted sex.
 Well, technically foreplay, but we were getting there."
-Slaone shrugs, finally taking the plate from him, "Nothing we can't finish later.
+Sloane shrugs, finally taking the plate from him, "Nothing we can't finish later.
 But if you could wrap up the curriculum talk efficiently, that'd be great."

 His eyes get the widest and roundest she'd ever seen them before turning his head to Cat who leans so far forward on the chaise Sloane lets a giggle slide through her mouthful of food,

 "That's your *Wingleader.*" Cat croaks.

-Sloane only points her fork at her, mimicking the flier's gesture from earlier, "Well, he's definitely mine, not to sure about *Wingleader* though."
+Sloane only points her fork at her, mimicking the flier's gesture from earlier, "Well, he's definitely mine, not too sure about *Wingleader* though."

-Dain's gaze bounce between the two women.
+Dain's gaze bounces between the two women, and the bond lights up with his surprise.
+Static shocks of awe and disbelief irreversibly tangled together.
+She watches his expressions dance; confusion first, calculation, translation into whatever Dain-speak needs to happen in his little mind, then never before seen panic that settles into pure, unadulterated shock.
+His eyes get that rounded, saucer look she's seen before, but this time it's because of her.
+Because of what she said.

+She stakes her claim and Dain accepts it like the good boy he paints himself to be.

 "I guess you're right."
-Dain and Cat's eyes lock, "Are you well enough to be fucking though?"
+Dain and Cat's eyes lock as she speaks, "Are you well enough to be fucking though?"

 Sloane sighs; any normal person would've just dropped it, but leave it to Cat to instigate.

-"His performance was just fine last night..." she bites the tip of her fork and stares into the cieling, "So I guess so.
-But I don't think he'd pass up the oppurtunity even if he wasn't."
+"His performance was just fine last night..." she bites the tip of her fork and stares into the ceiling, "So I guess so.
+But I don't think he'd pass up the opportunity even if he wasn't."

-Cat looks over at him again with an iquisitive brow raised in shock.
+Cat looks over at him again with an inquisitive brow raised mostly in shock.

 "You limped the whole way into town the other night."
 She accuses, "I'm surprised Cath let you have the privacy."

 Dain groans, "He didn't."

-Sloane feels her face explode, "He didn't?!"
+Sloane feels her face burn, "He didn't?!"

 "Hover parent, as usual."
 Cat teases, "Anyway, I passed your Wing on the way up here, and Squadron too so I hope you aren't planning for that orgasm anytime soon, Mairi."